marioblas/meteor-blaze-boilerplate/README.md

 - `npm start` - start your meteor server with settings-development.json
 - `npm run lint -s` - lint all javascript files
 - `npm run lint:fix -s` - lint all javascript files and autofix problems

+> Important: don't use `npm start` at this moment because of performance issues, read [this discussion](https://github.com/meteor/meteor/issues/4314).

 > Note that *-s* option is a shortcut for *--loglevel=silent* that makes the log output a little tidier and hides npm errors if the script exits with an error status (non-zero exit code).